thinkful-ei-orka/myclientele-f5-client/README.md

 With My Clientele, you can keep all your client information in one place.
 This includes names, locations, hours of operations, if they are currently closed, and the current general manager.
 You can even update the clients as this information changes.

 Also included is your daily schedule of clients, and the ability to see all of your reports.
-These reports can be filtered, and feature the date of your report, your notes, and pictures you have taken.
+These reports feature the date of you sumbitted it, your notes, and pictures you have taken.

 The Take Report feature allows you to seamlessly and effortlessly take notes for each client visit, along with any photos you may need.

+As a company admin, you can invite members of your team to the app.
+Once they sign up, you can see them, their clients, and reports, making keeping track of your team and their clients' needs as easy as signing in.

 My Clientele is ideal for the fast paced and busy lifestyle you lead, and allows you to keep up-to-date with what places are closed due to things like Covid-19 or rennovations with the currently closed feature.
 With a click of a button, you can keep up to date with your clients and their needs, all from one easy to use app!